 Despite the growth, its overall contribution to retail sales remains low, indicating potential for further growth.
 The ongoing COVID-19 pandemic and resulting third wave of infections will continue to drive consumers to online shopping, potentially making it a long-term habit.
 India is expected to see one of the strongest increases in e-commerce value sales in the Asia Pacific region in the next five years.
 However, last-mile connectivity issues have hindered the expansion of e-commerce in India, and companies are looking to integrate online and offline channels to overcome these challenges.
 As the market expands, competition is expected to increase as more brands and retailers enter the online space, particularly in niche categories such as food and drinks, apparel and footwear, and consumer health.

 Flipkart is currently the leading player in the Indian e-commerce market, followed by Amazon.
-However, local companies such as Tata Retail and Reliance are expected to increase their market share in the forecast period.
+However, local companies such as Tata Retail and Reliance are expected to increase their market share in the next five years.
 The Indian government has launched the Open Network for Digital Commerce (ONDC) to support small sellers, which aims to be available nationwide by the end of 2022 and could potentially challenge the dominance of larger players.
 Large e-commerce companies are also seeking to join the ONDC network.
 In August, Microsoft announced plans to launch a shopping app on the ONDC.
 The ONDC was created in response to concerns from small retailers about perceived unfair competition from large online players.
-Additionally, a long-awaited e-commerce bill is expected in 2022 to address some of these issues.

 It is expected that there will be continued consolidation in the retail, e-commerce, and technology sectors through mergers, acquisitions and partnerships.
 As an example, Reliance is planning to invest in the fast grocery delivery and household and personal care sectors in 2022, building on its previous investments in companies such as Dunzo, a rapid-delivery player.
 This trend of consolidation is likely to continue as companies look to expand their offerings and strengthen their market position.